In perfect

 The orchards are home to an abundance of fauna.

-Hives are at the heart of the orchard ecosystem
+Bees at the heart of the ecosystem in apple orchards

 The apples are grown in the heart of the Normandy bocage, and several species of birds, notably tits, thrive here.
 These birds actively contribute to the natural predation of certain pests.